 1. They use coupons (the right way)

 This one is simple.
 Frugal people clip coupons and pair them with sales.
 They can scope out the deals at the store and always find the best ways to save on groceries and things they need.

 The important thing to note about frugal people is that they do not just use a coupon because they have one.
 Coupons are not a magic pass to make a purchase you would not make otherwise.
 They are simply meant to increase your savings towards those items you need.

 Of course, if you’ve never used coupons, it may seem overwhelming.
 Relax because I’m here to help!
-Just click on over to our Simple Guide to Using Coupons to get started.
-You will also want to check out our extremely comprehensive and searchable Coupon Database to find the coupons you need.
+You will want to check out our extremely comprehensive and searchable Coupon Database to find the coupons you need.

 2. Do not waste food